Stonebridge City Farm: History

+Stonebridge City Farm was established in 1978 following a period of significant redevelopment and slum clearance in St Ann's.
+Land on the site had originally been allocated for a school, but the project was abandoned, leaving the area unused.
+Inspired by the emerging city farm movement and following discussions between local residents and Nottingham City Council, a lease for the site was agreed on 17 August 1978.
+The farm's first permanent structure, a barn, was erected in May 1980.

+The farm developed through community involvement and volunteer support, becoming a permanent feature of the area.
+Over time it expanded beyond animal husbandry to include gardens, environmental education, volunteering, work experience opportunities, community events and a public café.

+In January 2020, local police donated confiscated gardening equipment from illegal cannabis growing for use on the farm, including fertiliser, tools, and hardware.

 Gardens

 The farm has a number of areas of cultivation, from orchards and greenhouses to more formal gardens and wild spaces.
-Fruit and vegetables grown there are used in the kitchens of the on-site café, or sold either in the shop or a stall on the nearby Sneinton Market.
-Bees are also kept, both as pollinators and to harvest their honey.
+Fruit and vegetables grown there are used in the on-site café or sold in the shop.
+Bees are also kept as pollinators and produce several hundred jars of honey.

-Stonebridge City Farm Gardens have won a number of awards, firstly winning the Civic Trust "Green Flag" award (a national standard for parks) in 2010.
+Stonebridge City Farm and Gardens has won multiple awards, firstly winning the Civic Trust "Green Flag" award (a national standard for parks) in 2010.
 The gardens won the Royal Horticultural Society in Bloom Bronze and Gold Medals.
 In 2011, the gardens won the Outstanding award in the East Midlands Bloom Finals.

-In January 2020, local police donated confiscated equipment from drug crimes for use on the farm, including fertilizer, tools, and hardware.

 In 2022, the gardens won a Civic Trust "Green Flag" Community Award.

 Animals

-Livestock

-Several animals of many different sizes are kept.
-Although these change over time – the farm rescues unwanted animals – kunekune pigs, cows, goats, sheep, and ponies are usually to be seen in the paddocks around the farm.
-A large number of chickens, ducks, quails and geese are kept, partly for the eggs they provide.
-There are also smaller animals such as guinea pigs and rabbits and an aviary of exotic birds both of which may not be touched.

-Wildlife

-Events such as the RSPB "Feed the Birds Day" for the wild birds are often staffed by members of the local RSPB group.
-There are also other wildlife events such as pond dipping held there.
+Animals are a central part of Stonebridge City Farm's visitor, education, and volunteering activities.
+The farm keeps a mixture of livestock, poultry, small mammals, and aviary birds.
+As a working community farm, the animal collection changes over time and includes both resident animals and those that have been rescued or rehomed.
+The animals are used to support educational visits, volunteer training, and public engagement.

 Education

-The farm encourages school visits so that urban children can learn about farm life.
+The farm encourages school visits so that city children can learn about farm life.
 It offers courses on beekeeping and gardening, placements for students studying animal-related courses, and supports people with special needs.
 It has an education building with a purpose-built classroom.
 The farm hosts a work club for over-18s.